NSpehler/datocms-plugin-open-asset/README.md

-# Download Button DatoCMS plugin
+# Open asset DatoCMS plugin

 A plugin to add a one-click download button to single asset fields in DatoCMS.